rjw57/wy-50-video-replacement/README.md

 width is 34µs.
 The *end* of the visible area is associated with the +ve going HSYNC edge.

-The VIDEO signal itself directly drives the electron gun and so is an analogue
+The VIDEO signal itself indirectly drives the electron gun and so may be regarded as an analogue signal:
-signal:

 ![](img/video-drive.png)